How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Test sheets

-Some manufactures will include a test sheet when you buy their paint products.
+Some manufacturers will include a test sheet when you buy their paint products.
 These test sheets are meant to help you achieve the right consistency for your project.
 Using the provided test sheets will also ensure that you get to practice your spraying skills.
 After a few trials, you should be ready to begin painting your interior walls and ceilings.

 The test sheets are particularly important when you are a beginner with spray paint.
 There is a learning curve when it comes to spray painting, as you might have realized by now.
 Finding a consistent spraying pattern that suits you ensures that you get a professional finish.